UML-Cyber-Security/network-example/README.md

 ## 2. Running program

 Run this in a seperate terminal.
+This will start the program on port 53950.

 ```
 network-example $ ./network.py